 Whilst the cream and milk are the main ingredients in the ice cream, it’s the egg yolks that add the colour, extra fat and the creamy consistency.
 If you want to make traditional vanilla ice cream, don’t skip them.

-There are lots of other ice creams out there that don’t use eggs, but it’s lovely to try one that keeps to the original recipe.
 You can freeze the egg whites, or turn them into light meringues, white angel cakes, marshmallows or in my case they usually end up in egg white omelette or as simple microwave eggs in a mug.

 Pinch of salt